buyuk-dev/resume/resume.md

 ### Summary

-Senior Software Engineer with 10++ years of commercial experience in software development.
+Senior Software Engineer with 10++ years of commercial experience.
 Expert in C++ and Python, proficient with C# and JavaScript.
-Creative and helpful team player with problem-solving skills.
+Creative and helpful team player with solid problem-solving skills.
-Motivated to cope with challenging tasks and make a valuable contribution to a new team.
+Motivated to make valuable contributions to the team.

 { C++, Python, C#, JavaScript, Bash, Linux, Windows, Git, Scrum, AWS, Azure }